Pregnant and breastfeeding women

 To find out more, talk to your doctor or midwife.

 - combined diphtheria, tetanus, whooping cough (pertussis), in short dTpa

 The influenza and whooping cough vaccines are funded for all pregnant women, but you may have to pay for your medical consultation with your GP.
 Partners of pregnant women should also be vaccinated and should consult their GP to discuss their immunisation status and when to have the vaccines.
 Vaccination for partners is not funded.

 Other vaccines are not recommended during pregnancy unless you are in a situation where the benefits of vaccination outweigh the risks.
 You should discuss this with your GP.

 You can get the pertussis vaccine and flu vaccine at the same time during your pregnancy.
 You can also get them at different visits.
 This will depend on what stage of pregnancy you are at when you visit your GP.
 You should discuss with your GP the best time to have the vaccines which will give you and your newborn baby the best protection possible.

 The whooping cough vaccine is funded by the Australian Government as part of the National Immunisation Program and is available for all women in their third trimester of pregnancy.
-This vaccination is recommended in each pregnancy including pregnancies which are closely spaced, e.g. less than two years.
+This vaccination is recommended in each pregnancy including pregnancies which are closely spaced, e.g. less than 2 years.

 Flu vaccination for pregnant women

 It is safe to have the influenza vaccine if you are pregnant or planning to have a baby.

 For the best protection against flu, pregnant women who receive an influenza vaccine late in the influenza season, should be re-vaccinated if the next season's vaccine becomes available before the end of their pregnancy.
 The timing of vaccination will be dependent on the stage of your pregnancy, the time of year and vaccine availability.
 The flu vaccine can be safely given during any stage of pregnancy.
 Discuss your options with your GP.